 By Randall Palmer and David Ljunggren

-OTTAWA, Oct 9 (Reuters) - Allegations that Canadian security officials spied on a Brazilian government ministry give Canada "a black eye in the world," a top opposition leader said on Wednesday, putting more pressure on Prime Minister Stephen Harper to explain the affair.
+OTTAWA, Oct 9 (Reuters) - Allegations that Canadian security officials spied on a Brazilian ministry give Canada "a black eye in the world," a top opposition leader said on Wednesday, putting more pressure on Prime Minister Stephen Harper to explain the affair.

 CSEC is the Canadian equivalent of the top-secret U.S. National Security Agency.
 Harper, whose Conservatives are trailing in the polls, said on Tuesday in Indonesia that he was very concerned by the report.